github/codeql/c/codeql-dataflow-sql-injection/codeql-dataflow-sql-injection.md

 - [Using the CodeQL extension for VS Code](https://help.semmle.com/codeql/codeql-for-vscode.html)

 ## Codeql Recap
-This is a brief review of codeql taken from the [full introduction](https://git.io/JJqdS).
+This is a brief review of CodeQL taken from the [full introduction](https://git.io/JJqdS).
 For more details, see the [documentation links](#documentation-links).
 We will revisit all of this during the tutorial.